Jeremías: Biography

-Professional Life
+Career

 His career ensued at the age of 23.
 Dead set on songwriting exclusively, Jeremias began recording demos to show to record label and music executives in the hopes of selling songs.
 Instead he showcased his vocals so well that they recommended he sing his own songs.

 Jeremías launched his singing career in 2002 and promoted most of first singles in Spain, where he made appearances on major television programs like Crónicas marcianas and Música Sí.

 In 2003 Jeremias released his self-titled album, Jeremías, which included songs like "La Cita" and "Desde el bar."
 The songs became top-charting hits and transcended to successful performances and appearances.
 The song "Poco a Poco" became a record-breaking single chosen as the main soundtrack for a popular Venezuelan soap opera, Mi Gorda Bella.

 In 2005 he settled in Miami, and in 2006 released Ese Que Va Por Ahí, an album with both critical acclaim and resounding success in the United States, Latin America and Puerto Rico.
 That same year Jeremias was the only Latino artist ranked among Billboard Magazine's coveted "Who's Hot" list.
 The songs "Uno y uno es igual a tres" and "Hay un amor afuera" reached the top of Latin play list charts in both the US and Latin America.

 In 2008 he recorded his third album Un día más en el gran circo, and the album's singles "El comienzo del final" and "Tú" rank number one on Latin music charts.
 The songs' music videos garner equal success, with top-rotating music videos on HTV.
 The album earned him a Grammy nomination for Best Male Pop Album, and he closed the award show with a performance along Juanes, Belinda, Rosario, Pedro Carmona and Tommy Torres.

 In 2016, Jeremías returned to Caracas and began working on his fourth album, with the Julca Brothers and Motiff as producers.
 The singer/songwriter is poised to release the album in early 2017 and plans to launch the first single toward the end of 2016.